 - The licensure component of the STEP program of study has been approved by the National Council for Accreditation of Teacher Education (NCATE) and the Department of Elementary and Secondary Education of the Commonwealth of Massachusetts.

 Our Secondary Teacher Education Pathways

 The College of Education offers a number of options for those individuals interested in pursuing licensure at the middle (grades 5-8) or high school (grades 8-12) level in the areas of English, history, mathematics, political science/political philosophy, the sciences, or modern foreign languages (Chinese, French, Italian, Spanish).
 For more information on these options, please see the Secondary Teacher Education brochure and review the links below.)

-Criteria for admission to the Secondary Teacher Education program of study are: strong subject matter background; strong commitment to learning; interest in and respect for adolescents; interest in and respect for diversity and a commitment to work towards equity through work in the schools; potential for leadership through schools; and compatibility with mission and goals of the program of study.
+Criteria for admission to any of the above pathways include a strong subject matter background; strong commitment to learning; interest in and respect for adolescents; interest in and respect for diversity and a commitment to work towards equity through work in the schools; potential for leadership through schools; and compatibility with mission and goals of the program of study.

-For questions about any of our Secondary Education programs, or if you would like to make an advising appointment, please contact the Educator Information Office at (413) 545-2002 or email@example.com.
+For questions about any of our secondary education pathways, or if you would like to make an advising appointment, please contact the Educator Information Office at (413) 545-2002 or firstname.lastname@example.org.